dsoto/ENSP-202/project/202-project.md

 - Is the method clear?
 - Are there any mistakes in the calculation?

-If you don't have any criticisms, point out which aspects of the project are strongest and why.
+If you don't have any suggestions for improvement, point out which aspects of the project are strongest and why.